REALziez/REALziez/README.md

 ## Discord

-I use Discord a lot feel free to add me!
+I use Discord a lot, feel free to add me!

 ```bash
 REALziez#5887